I. Eligibility

 In principle each group will consist of four teams, which means that each team will plead three times in the General Rounds.
 If the number of participating teams is not divisible by four, some teams will have to plead four times, instead of three times, but only the best three results of their four pleadings will count.
 If unexpectedly a team, which appeared on the registration day, does not appear on the first day of the General Rounds the schedule of pleadings will not be changed, which means that some teams will have to plead one time alone.

 Each hearing will have a duration of about sixty (60) minutes.
-Each party will have thirty (30) minutes for its presentation.
+Each party will have thirty (30) minutes for its presentation, incl. for answering questions of the arbitrators.
 Prior to the beginning of each hearing each party must determine how it wishes to allocate the thirty minutes among its advocates and how many of these thirty minutes it wishes to set aside for rebuttal.

 At least two members from each team shall make oral presentations during each oral hearing.
 The arbitrators may, at their discretion, extend the time allocated to each party beyond the thirty (30) minute allocation.
 In doing so, they must have regard to the equality of the parties.